James Miller, Queen’s University

 Qing Shitai.
 “The Eco-Ethical Thoughts of Daoism and its Modern Implication.”
 Journal of Sichuan University 1 (2002).

 Ripley, Gregory.
 Tao of Sustainability: Cultivate Yourself to Heal the Earth.
-St. Petersburg, Florida: Three Pines Press, 2016
+St. Petersburg, FL: Three Pines Press, 2016

 Rolston, Holmes, III.
 “Can the East Help the West to Value Nature?”
 Philosophy East and West 37, no. 2 (1987): 172–90.